-The PicoMite can play stereo WAV files located on the SD card or generate precise sine waves using the PLAY command.
+The PicoMite can play stereo WAV files located on the Flash Filesystem or SD Card or generate precise sine waves using the PLAY command.

 Allocating the Output Pins

 The audio is created using PWM outputs so before the PLAY commands can be used the PWM output pins to be used must be allocated as audio outputs.